inyokaproject/inyoka-legacy/docs/source/core/subscriptions.rst

 * The **count** of unread objects.
-This is only vital for the sequent mode, where it controls whether to send out a message or not; in multiple mode it is just used to allow displaying a number of unread objects.
+This is only vital for the sequent mode, where it controls whether to send out a message or not; in multiple mode it is just used to allow displaying the number of unread objects.
 * For sequent types: The **first unread object**.
 This is the one the message is sent out for and is used to allow linking directly to it in the list.
 * For multiple types: A list of **unread objects**, to make it possible to